MicrosoftDocs/customer-insights/ci-docs/consent-management/get-started.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-The consent management capability of Dynamics 365 Customer Insights enables organizations to manage how they use the data they gathered about their customers.
+The consent management capability of Dynamics 365 Customer Insights enables organizations to manage consent data.

 ## Step 1: Set up consent management

 You have to be an [administrator in audience insights](../audience-insights/permissions.md) to work with the consent management capability.

 Select **Go to Consent Center** from the **Home** page of audience insights.
-It might take a moment to provision the consent center if it's the first time you visit.
+It might take a moment to get the Consent Center ready if it's the first time you visit.

 :::image type="content" source="media/consent-center-cta.png" alt-text="Lunch the Consent Center from th audience insights home page.":::